A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation

 \textbf{Impact of Extreme Temperatures} It is reported that operation of the capacitor above its continuous operating temperature rating resulted in a capacitor failure and injuries \cite{ecm_bat1}.

-\textbf{Existing Methods to Measure the Impacts}: Heat impacts the electronic components and likewise effects the capacitor bank failures as well.
-As shown in Fig.~\ref{fig:cap_voltage} and Fig.~\ref{fig:cap_current}, the internal temperature of the capacitor bank is not only impacted by over voltage (lightly loaded - hot/cold days depending climate zone) and over current (heavily loaded - hot/cold days depending climate zone) but also by the geometric dimensions of the capacitor winding \cite{Capacitor_Problems_SN}\cite{natarajan2002computer_SN}.
+\textbf{Existing Methods to Measure the Impacts}: Heat impacts the electronic components and likewise affects the capacitor bank failures as well.
+As shown in Fig.~\ref{fig:cap_voltage} and Fig.~\ref{fig:cap_current}, the internal temperature of the capacitor bank is not only impacted by overvoltage (lightly loaded -- hot/cold days depending climate zone) and over current (heavily loaded -- hot/cold days depending climate zone) but also by the geometric dimensions of the capacitor winding \cite{Capacitor_Problems_SN}\cite{natarajan2002computer_SN}.
 The overall operating temperature is a function of internal and ambient temperature.
 Thus depending on the internal temperature, the limits on ambient temperature are strictly imposed.
-It is to be noted that the ambient temperature referred here is not the room's air but it refers to the temperature within the capacitor bank's enclosure i.e., the air that is surrounding the capacitor bank.
+Note that the ambient temperature referred here is not the room's air but the temperature within the capacitor bank's enclosure, i.e., the air that is surrounding the capacitor bank.
 Generally, this can be 20\degree C above the ambient room's air temperature.
 Therefore, monitoring the enclosure temperature during extreme heat helps to identify impacts on the capacitor bank.
 From Fig.~\ref{fig:etemp_life_cap}, for every 7\degree C above the rated operating temperature, the capacitor life is reduced by 50\% \cite{Capacitor_Problems_SN}.

-Apart of temperature monitoring, exposure to sharp temperature variations, transient over voltages, aging and manufacturing defects can cause internal failures of capacitor elements.
-A new method using indicating quantity Super imposed Reactance (SR), is presented in \cite{jouybari2018new}.
+Apart from temperature monitoring, exposure to sharp temperature variations, and transient overvoltages, aging and manufacturing defects can cause internal failures of capacitor elements.
+A new method using indicating quantity superimposed reactance (SR) is presented in \cite{jouybari2018new}.